rahulgarg253/project--car-price-predictor/README.md

 # Car Price predictor
 a flask web app that predict the price of used car.

+it uses machine learning models such as random forest regressor,randomized searchcv .
 ## Attributes
 Name: The brand and model of the car.